 - According to the United Nations, the fertility rate of Mongolian women is declining faster than in any other country.

 - Although we mostly associate Mongolia with the Gobi Desert and nomadic tribes living in Yurts, there are big cities!
 Ulaanbaatar, the largest city in Mongolia, has a population of over 1.3 million people (roughly the same as San Diego, California).

 - Because of its location and elevation, Ulaanbaatar experiences extreme swings in temperatures.
 The average annual temperature is only 31.3-degrees, however, extremes from minus 44-degrees to 102.2-degrees have been recorded.

 - Ulaanbaatar suffers from a high level of fine-particle pollution, among the worst in the world, due to dust.
 Particulate matter is responsible for chronic respiratory problems.

 - The Gobi Desert is spreading at an unprecedented rate causing the loss of grasslands.

 - Mongolia has the highest rate of liver cancer in the world.
 Because of the climate, Mongolian cuisine consists mainly of meat and dairy with very few vegetables.
 Vodka is the most prominent alcoholic beverage.

 - The "Mongolian grill" part of your favorite Chinese buffet where patrons choose meats and ingredients to be cooked in front of them has nothing to do with actual Mongolian food or cooking techniques.
-That style of restaurant first began in Taiwan in the 1950s.
+That style first began in Taiwan in the 1950s.
 Authentic Chinese food often differs greatly from "Chinese" creations that came about outside the country while it was still mostly closed off.

 - Mongolia typically enjoys over 250 sunny days per year.